digma-ai/digma/README.md

 * Is this a problematic area of the code?
 Where are my bottlenecks?
 * What type of errors does this code raise in runtime?
 What issues are escalating?
 Which are affecting the end user?

-More importantly, all of these insights should be directly accessible in the IDE so we can use them while writing code..
+More importantly, all of these insights should be directly accessible in the IDE so we can use them while coding.

 ### :tada: Join our Beta waitlist!

-Visit our [beta invite page](https://www.digma.ai/) to be a part of our early access beta.
+If continuous feedback is something you'd like to try, please sign up for our beta relase [beta invite page](https://www.digma.ai/).

 ## :bat: The Digma way: